WebAssembly/spec/spectec/test-prose/TEST.md

   c.
 Push the values val* to the stack.
   d.
 Execute the instruction (RETURN_CALL_REF yy).
 4. Else if the first non-value entry of the stack is a FRAME_, then:
   a.
-Assert: Due to validation, a value is on the top of the stack.
+Assert: Due to validation, a value of value type instr is on the top of the stack.
   b.
 Pop the value instr_u1 from the stack.
   c.
 If instr_u1 is of the case REF.NULL, then:
     1) Pop all values val* from the top of the stack.